David Ono to host town hall on anti-Asian bias and COVID-19

-David Ono is hosting an Asian American Journalists Association virtual town hall on anti-Asian bias and COVID-19.
+David Ono is hosting a virtual town hall on anti-Asian bias and COVID-19 sponsored by the Asian American Journalists Association - Los Angeles

-Guests include actors George Takei and Tsi Ma, Assemblyman David Chiu and journalist Dion Lim from our Bay Area sister station KGO-TV.
+Guests include actors George Takei and Tzi Ma, Assemblyman David Chiu and journalist Dion Lim from our Bay Area sister station KGO-TV.

 It all starts Saturday at 10 a.m.
 We will stream the whole thing live here and on our new apps for Amazon Fire, Roku, Android TV and Apple TV.